How I Made 9,250 "Shichida Flashcards" for Home Practice Materials in Printable

 To activate the right brain you have to show the flash cards fast.

 I hope you find my sharing and experience with the Shichida Method / Heguru useful.
-Please note that what I have written is my opinion, and the Shichida activities I have done for my child when was in Shichida school.
+Please note that what I have written is based on my experiences in my child's Shichida and Heguru classes, and the Shichida activities I have done for my child when was in Shichida school.

 Do check out my other articles on: